jmrplens/A-Lab/README.md

   - Calibrate inputs: Select calibrator signal level, input channel and run calibration.

 #### Signal panel
-The signal selection panel always appears in the bar on the right.
+The signal selection panel appears in all types of measurement.
 The available signals depend on the chosen measurement method, in total the following signals are available:
   * MLS
     <img align="right" width="225" src="http://jmrplens.com/GitHub_ALab/mlsPanel.png"></img>
     ```matlab